Daphne, Alabama: European exploration and settlement

-Daphne and the surrounding land shifted between English, French, Spanish and United States control.
+Daphne and the surrounding land shifted between English, French, Spanish, and United States control.

-The Spanish were the first European settlers to the area of Daphne arriving in 1557.
-Spanish control in the area was weak and in 1710 French explorers claimed Mobile Bay, the Eastern Shore of the Bay including Daphne, and land east to Perdido Bay.
+The Spanish were the first European settlers to the area of Daphne, arriving in 1557.
+Spanish control in the area was weak, and in 1710 French explorers claimed Mobile Bay, the eastern shore of the bay that includes Daphne as well as land east to Perdido Bay.
 The French claim was largely uncontested by the Spanish.
 In 1763, the British were ceded land, including the future Daphne, from the French in the Treaty of Paris (1763).
 The community of Daphne was established the same year and was known simply as the Village.
-Inasmuch as the British occupied nearby Mobile at the end of the Seven Years' War, Daphne passed into British hands, and served as the eastern terminal of a ferry across Mobile Bay.
+The British occupied nearby Mobile at the end of the Seven Years' War, and Daphne passed into British hands and served as the eastern terminal of a ferry across Mobile Bay.

 British rule ended in 1783 when the area was surrendered to Spain by the Treaty of Paris (1783).
-The area remained under Spanish control for over 30 years.
-In November 1814, U.S. General Andrew Jackson crossed the bay with 3,000 troops, marched east to Pensacola and defeated the British thus finalizing American control over Daphne.
+The area remained under Spanish control for more than 30 years.
+In November 1814, U.S. General Andrew Jackson crossed the bay with 3,000 troops, marched east to Pensacola, and defeated the British thus finalizing American control over Daphne.

-Modern history
+Civil War era

 Secession and the Civil War came quickly following the election of 1860.
 Statistics are not available for Daphne, but in Baldwin County 65% of homes held at least one slave.
 On January 11, 1861, Alabama seceded from the Union.
 It joined the Confederate States of America on March 13, 1861.

 The town was named the county seat of Baldwin County, Alabama, in 1868 after the previous county seat, Blakeley, was deserted following the Civil War.
 At that time, Daphne was known as The Village of Bell Rose.
 Daphne was officially named and established, although unincorporated, on April 9, 1874, when the Post Office for Daphne was opened.

+Immigration

-Baldwin County saw many distinct immigrant groups moving into the area in the late 19th century, particularly from Western Europe, and Daphne was the site of the first group which arrived in 1888.
-Alesandro Mastro Valero purchased land in Daphne to locate a refuge for Italian immigrants looking for a more pastoral alternative to the large urban cities of the north.
-In June 1895, land was purchased in Daphne for a Catholic church in what is now the center of Old Daphne to be built by the early Italian colonists.
+Baldwin County saw many distinct immigrant groups move to the area during the late 19th Century, particularly from Western Europe, and Daphne was the site of the first group that arrived in 1888.
+Alesandro Mastro Valero purchased land in Daphne as a refuge for Italian immigrants looking for a more pastoral alternative to the large urban cities of the north.
+In June 1895, land was purchased in Daphne for a Catholic church in what is now the center of Old Daphne, and it was built by the early Italian colonists.
 Father Angelo Chiariglione, a Scalbrini missionary from Torino, Italy, was the first resident pastor (1898–1909) of the church, known as the Church of the Assumption.
-This small-town church quickly gained the recognition of the Queen of Italy, Margherita of Savoy, who in 1898 sent a gift of rich vestments, an illuminated missal, a chalice, monstrance, candlesticks and other articles, and all are still on display in the present Christ the King Catholic Church, the cornerstone of which was laid in 1937.
+This small-town church quickly gained the recognition of the Queen of Italy, Margherita of Savoy, who in 1898 sent a gift of rich vestments, an illuminated missal, a chalice, monstrance, candlesticks, and other articles, and all are still on display in the present Christ the King Catholic Church, the cornerstone of which was laid in 1937.